Monster (Myers novel): Plot

 The trial begins with the opening statements of the prosecutor Sandra Petrocelli, Miss O'Brien, and King's lawyer, Asa Briggs.
 Petrocelli labels the four accused men, including Steve, as "monsters."
 The lawyers call on several witnesses, including Salvatore Zinzi and Wendell Bolden, illicit cigarette traders, who admit to buying cigarettes that came from a drugstore robbery that led to the murder.
-The story of the trial is often broken up by a variety of flashbacks, including ones showing that King is only acquainted with Steve, that King had accused Steve of pulling the trigger during the robbery.
+The story of the trial is often broken up by a variety of flashbacks, including ones showing that King is only acquainted with Steve, and that King had accused Steve of pulling the trigger during the robbery.
 Petrocelli calls as a witness Osvaldo Cruz, who is affiliated with the Diablos, a violent street gang.
-Cruz admits to participating in the crime only due to coercion by Bobo.
+Cruz admits to participating in the crime only due to coercion by "Bobo."

-Steve recounts a visit from his father, who wishes Steve would have gone on to attend his alma mater, Morehouse College.
+Steve recounts a visit from his father, who wishes Steve would have gone on to attend his Alma Mater, Morehouse College.
 After recounting various news reports covering the robbery and murder, Steve documents his arrest and his mother's panicked reaction.
 Before returning to the trial, Steve writes in his notes that he cannot psychologically handle writing down the tragic details of the robbery itself.
 The coroner, the city clerk, and a detective are questioned in a four-way split screen montage.
 Miss O'Brien warns Steve not to write down in his notebook anything that he does not want the prosecutor to see.

-According to Cruz, the original plan was that Steve would go into the drugstore and signal if the coast was clear.
-After King and Bobo robbed the store owner, Mr. Nesbitt, Cruz would slow down any potential pursuers.
+According to Cruz, the original plan was that Steve would go into the drugstore and signal if the coast was clear. and Bobo robbed the store owner, Mr. Nesbitt, Cruz would slow down any potential pursuers.
 Bobo takes the witness stand to say that James King pulled the trigger and vaguely recalls that Steve, whom he hardly knows, was meant to give an all-clear signal.